 Hockney makes a second trip to Norway, where he continues to capture its natural beauty in watercolor.
 Back in London and then L.A., he continues [NESTED] painting double-portraits, his dogs, various interiors, and his L.A. garden.

-- Painting on Paper, Annely Juda Fine Art, London (Jan 17–Mar 1); catalogue.
+- Painting on Paper, Annely Juda Fine Art, London, UK (Jan 17–Mar 1); catalogue.

 - Editions Alecto: A Fury for Prints.
-Artist’s Prints and Multiples 1960–1981, Whitworth Art Gallery, Manchester (May 14–Aug 14); travels to Bankside Gallery, London (Sep) and City Arts Centre, Edinburgh (Oct).
+Artist’s Prints and Multiples 1960–1981, Whitworth Art Gallery, Manchester, UK (May 14–Aug 14), travels to Bankside Gallery, London (Sep) and City Arts Centre, Edinburgh (Oct).

-- Hockney’s Portraits and People, with texts by Kay Heymer and Marco Livingstone, London: Thames & Hudson.
+- Hockney’s Portraits and People, by Marco Livingstone, London: Thames & Hudson.

 - David Hockney: Double Portrait, 49 min., directed by Christopher Swayne and Bruno Wollheim.

 - Honorary degree, Academy of Fine Arts, Florence.

 - Lorenzo de’Medici Lifetime Career Award, Florence Biennale.